robvanson/akouste/README.md

 After copying this text into an LLM model or chatbot, you should then add your own instructions (for example, asking the LLM to translate the text into another language).

 The full prompt text usually ends up being between 1,300 and 2,500 tokens, depending on how large the markdown example is.
-If you are using an AI model with strict token limits, you may need to shorten or simplify the prompt to make it usable.
+If you are using a LLM with strict token limits, you may need to shorten or simplify the prompt to make it usable.

 ### Stimulus related constructs